Notre Dame Academy is pleased to announce our partnership with Children's Sports Medicine and Emory Orthopedics!

 Accredited programs include formal instruction in areas such as injury/illness prevention, first aid, and emergency care, assessment of injury/illness, human anatomy and physiology, therapeutic modalities, and nutrition.
 Classroom learning is enhanced through clinical education experiences.

-Amanda Clements MS, ATC, LAT Is entering her first year as the Head Athletic Trainer for Notre Dame Academy.
+Amanda Clements MS, ATC, LAT Is entering her third year as the Head Athletic Trainer for Notre Dame Academy.
 Coach Clements is a board certified and licensed athletic trainer.
 She is also certified in CPR/AED for professional rescuers and healthcare providers.
 Coach Clements obtained her Master’s Degree in Sports Medicine at Georgia State University May 2015 while working at Holy Innocents’ Episcopal School as the graduate assistant athletic trainer.
 She received her Bachelor’s Degree in Athletic Training from Georgia College and State University May 2013.
 While at GCSU, her clinical rotations included Oconee Regional Orthopedics, Twin Lakes Physical Therapy, Atlanta Medical Center, First Presbyterian Day School , and Georgia Military College.
 She is a current member of National Athletic Trainers’ Association, Southeast Athletic Trainers’ Association, and Georgia Athletic Trainers’ Association.